 All school rules and policies are in effect for school sponsored and approved field/athletic/musical trips and/or competitions.
 Students violating the rules and policies will be subject to disciplinary action.
 There are also times when students are invited to attend field trips sponsored by the district.
-Students must likewise meet the Academic Eligibility guidelines contained in the Student Code of Conduct for Extracurricular Activities Policy 122.1 and the associated attendance requirements to participate in field trips.
+Unless job exploratory in nature, students must likewise meet the Academic Eligibility guidelines contained in the Student Code of Conduct for Extracurricular Activities Policy 122.1 and the associated attendance requirements to participate in field trips.
 Students on the high school 10-day absentee list will not be eligible to participate in school sponsored field trips that occur on a school day.